VirtoCommerce/vc-build/docs/CLI-tools/build-automation.md

-The `vc-build` contains a set of targets  that designed to automate the various build scenarios for solution based on VC and moreover thanks to builder-server agnostic nature and cross-platform support it can be integrated into any exists CI/CD pipeline with different build services, or used for manual dev scenarios.
+The `vc-build` contains a set of targets that are designed to automate the various build scenarios for solutions based on VirtoCommerce and moreover, thanks to builder-server agnostic nature and cross-platform support, it can be integrated into any existing CI/CD pipeline with different build services, or used for local development scenarios.

 ![vc-build CLI](../media/cli-tools-2.png)